neutron-org/testnets/quark/testcases/ICA+ICQ.md

 ```

 <aside>
-💡 Write newly created neutron connection id’s somewhere - they are needed for running scripts
+💡 Save the newly created neutron `connection_id`s somewhere — they are required to run the testing script.
 </aside>

 ## Test cases [informational]